K8rly/GoVote/README.md

  ![SQL Code Used to Join Tables and Rename Columns](images/go_vote_code.png)

-### Result of the Analysis
+### Results of the Analysis

 Age and geographical area are significant indicators of voting practice in Cuyahoga County.
+Examining generational groups added an interesting and relevant way to look at voting trends.

-There are vast differences in number of registered voters versus number of active voters.
+There are vast differences in number of registered voters versus number of active voters, adding insight we had not previously predicted.

 ### Limitations of Analysis